 1116 – The Turks receive a massive blow from the Byzantines at the battle near Philomelion, after which the Turks abandon the entire coastal area of Anatolia and all of the western Anatolia.

-1147 to 1149 – The second crusade takes place in order to retaliate for the fall of Edessa which was the first Crusader State, these battles were a failure.
+1147 – 1149 – The second crusade takes place in order to retaliate for the fall of Edessa which was the first Crusader state, these battles were a failure.

-The fourth crusade took place in 1202 but this time it was against the Croatian city of Zadar, because it was unable to pay tribute to the Venetian Contractors.
-A catholic crusade against a catholic city, a major disappointment of that time.
+The fourth crusade took place in 1202 but this time it was against the Croatian city of Zadar because it was unable to pay tribute to the Venetian Contractors.
+A catholic crusade against a catholic city was a major disappointment of that time.
 The crusade did not stop there and it even led to the sacking of Constantinople around 1204 marking the decline of the Byzantine empire.

-1212 – The Spanish Christians defeat the Moors and start the campaign Reconquesta which will be successful and in 1248 the Muslims will have possession of only Granada.
+1212 – The Spanish Christians defeat the Moors and start the campaign Reconquista which will be successful and in 1248 the Muslims will have possession of only Granada.

 1258 – The great siege of Baghdad took place, after its fall the Mongols brought an end to the Islamic Golden Age.

-1298 – The Scottish resistance succeeds against the English at the battle of Stirling Bridge under the leadership of William Wallace.
-A major battle for Scottish independence happened in 1314 at the battle of Bannockburn.
+1297 *Battle of Stirling Bridge – The Scottish resistance succeeds against the English forces under the great leadership of William Wallace.

-1337 – Brings the start of the 100 years war between England and France, it will last 116 years and span across four different war periods.
-At the battle of Crecy, the English forces which were led by Edward III and Edward the Black Prince defeat the French forces of Philip VI in a great battle in which they were outnumbered 4 to 1, but won because of their improved arsenal and by having the Longbowmen in their armies.
+1337 *100 Years War between England and France, will last 116 years and span across four different war periods.
+At the battle of Crecy, the English forces which were led by Edward III and Edward the Black Prince defeated the French forces of Philip VI in a great battle in which they were outnumbered 4 to 1 but won because of their improved arsenal and by having the Longbowmen in their armies.

 The 15th century starts off with a decisive battle over the Ottomans, in the battle of Ankara, leading to the capture of Bayezid I by the Tamerlane forces

-1453 – The Ottomans continue their victory streak and take over the city of Constantinople making the city a capital of the Ottoman Empire and marks the fall of the Byzantine empire.
+1453 – The Ottomans continue their victory streak and take over the city of Constantinople making the city the capital of the Ottoman Empire and marking the fall of the Byzantine empire.

-1453 – The English lose the 100 year war versus France and are driven back from Europe *See above *Battle of Castillion
+1453 – The English lose the 100-year war against France and are driven back from Europe *See above *Battle of Castillion

-1456 – In the massive siege of Belgrade the Ottoman advancement is halted for seven decades due to the tactical superiority of the leader of the defences, a Hungarian nobleman called John Hunyadi.
+1456 – In the massive siege of Belgrade, the Ottoman advancement is halted for seven decades due to the tactical superiority of the leader of the defenses, a Hungarian nobleman called John Hunyadi.

-1459 – Brings the falls of Smederevo, marking the fall of Medieval Serbian empire.
+1459 – Brings the falls of Smederevo, marking the fall of the Medieval Serbian empire.

-1455 – The battle of the Roses started with the battle of St. Albans and ended in 1487 at the battle of Stoke.
+1455 *Wars of the Roses *37 Year War started with the battle of St. Albans and ended in 1487 at the battle of Stoke.

-1492 – Brings an End to the Reconquesta campaign against the Moors within the Iberian peninsula.
-Also in 1492 the famous Italian Wars start, leading to the downfall of the Italian city-states, this battle lasted until 1559.
+1492 – Brings an End to the Reconquista campaign against the Moors within the Iberian peninsula.
+Also in 1492, the famous Italian Wars start, leading to the downfall of the Italian city-states, this battle lasted until 1559.